Educational Support for Increasing the Acceptance of Federal Nutrition Benefits by Maryland Farmers

 1. Engagement: September 30, 2023.
 45 service providers (AMPs, Extension agents, and others) receive a project announcement and invitation to attend a year 1 regional education workshop on federal nutrition benefit programs and farmer application processes.
 Planned workshop locations for year 1 include: a pre-conference hybrid workshop in November 2023 at the UMES Small Farms Conference in Princess Anne, MD; Frederick, MD; Elkton, MD; and a Capital region location easily accessible to Anne Arundel and Prince George's County agents.

-1. In Progress: After feedback from advisory committee members and consultation with director of regional agricultural marketing professional meeting, the project team will focus on conducting one (1) statewide AMP/ASP training each project year, (a)to ease burden on workshop presenters from USDA, MDA, MarketLink, SMADC, SNAP-Ed, farmers, the Hughes Center, and ALEI and (b) increase potential for networking and brainstorming from attendees.
+1. Completed: After feedback from advisory committee members and consultation with director of regional agricultural marketing professional meeting, the project team will focus on conducting one (1) statewide AMP/ASP training each project year, (a)to ease burden on workshop presenters from USDA, MDA, MarketLink, SMADC, SNAP-Ed, farmers, the Hughes Center, and ALEI and (b) increase potential for networking and brainstorming from attendees.

 2. Learning: January 15, 2024.
 20 service providers attend one of the workshops offered in four regional locations offered in year 1 and learn about the parameters for SNAP, WIC, FMNP/SFMNP benefits programs, how to assess farmer’s eligibility to participate in the programs, how to use the provided resources to help farmers begin and complete the applications for programs, trouble-shooting technical issues with payment terminals, and given a list of contacts and resources to reach out to for further technical assistance.
 Content would be amended based on any SNAP program changes in the 2023 Farm Bill.
 Workshop registration will include collection of contact information, a pre-training knowledge evaluation, and commitment to project learning goals.

-1. In Progress: Project team hosted a preliminary workshop on November 2, 2023 at the University of Maryland Eastern Shore Small Farms Conference with the speaker line up from ALEI, the Hughes Center, USDA, MDA, SNAP-Ed, MarketLink, SMADC.
+1. Completed: Project team hosted a preliminary workshop on November 2, 2023 at the University of Maryland Eastern Shore Small Farms Conference with the speaker line up from ALEI, the Hughes Center, USDA, MDA, SNAP-Ed, MarketLink, SMADC.
 Several service providers attended and provided feedback on future trainings.
 Two farmers signed up to become authorized SNAP vendors, and one also signed up to accept FMNP/WIC and Money Market payments.

 2. In Progress: The 2024 meeting is scheduled for February 26, 2024 in Frederick, MD.
 Invitations will be sent to all county AMPs, economic development professionals, food policy councils, and other related organizations.
 Project fund savings can then be redirected to directly assist county AMPs with hosting their own regional workshops for farmers to learn and sign up as authorized vendors.